jchiare/OpenAI-Social-Moderation-App/README.md

 - Hide the reply if it's content moderation classification is below the tolerance level provided by the user

 ## Technical Implementation

+- NodeJS / TypeScript on the backend

+## Future Improvements